-Futures tick lower as Fed policy meeting looms
+Wall Street set to open slightly lower as Fed policy meeting looms

-(Reuters) - U.S. stock index futures edged lower on Tuesday as the focus shifted away from weekend bombings on Saudi Arabia’s main oil refinery to the Federal Reserve’s two-day policy meeting, where it is widely expected to cut interest rates.
+(Reuters) - Wall Street was set to open slightly lower on Tuesday as investors stayed away from making big bets ahead of the Federal Reserve’s two-day policy meeting, where it is widely expected to cut interest rates.

-The Fed concludes its policy meeting on Wednesday, facing a host of global growth worries including a prolonged U.S.-China trade war into which the events in Saudi have thrown an oil price shock.
+The Fed concludes its policy meeting on Wednesday, facing a host of global growth worries including a prolonged U.S.-China trade war into which the weekend bombings on Saudi Arabia’s oil refinery have thrown an oil price shock.

 Traders currently see a 65.8% chance of a quarter percentage point cut from the Fed this week, down from 88.8% on Friday, according to CME’s FedWatch.

+“It’s just typical trading on the vigil of a Fed meeting,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

+“We haven’t seen any panic from what happened over the weekend.
+I think (the Fed) will stick with a quarter of a percentage point cut even after the Saudi attack.”

-Since the Fed’s last interest rate cut in July, U.S. economic data has shown mixed signals about the health of the economy.
-While strong retail sales and wage growth have bolstered consumer confidence, the trade war with China continues to weigh on manufacturing and business sentiment.
+Since the last interest rate cut in July, U.S. economic data has shown mixed signals about the domestic economy.
+While strong retail sales and wage growth have bolstered consumer confidence, the trade war with China has weighed on manufacturing and business sentiment.

 Deputy-level trade talks between the United States and China are set to resume on Thursday, but any agreement between the two sides is expected to be a superficial fix at this stage.